 In an old barn is something almost remembered.
 In the faded corn powder and littered straw, boards creaking underfoot; between the rafters and soft dirt below – something.

 Be it near or in a land far, far, away – be it short or long ago as once ever was, Purple Hippo grew bored with the generous circumference of her purple-ness.
-Therefore and by second-day free shipping, she caused a number of packages to arrive at the door.
-Soon after, standing in front of the hall mirror, surrounded by open boxes, tissue paper, packing peanuts, and other intermediary stuff, Purple Hippo turned this way and that.
+Therefore and by second-day free shipping, she caused many packages to arrive at the door.

 Instinctively he knew the need of some advantage in life.
 And, he slept that night with the brushed metal face of his newfound strength held dearly to his breast.

 A Troder is the least promising of all things wandering the hills.
 Even a rock exibits more pizazz and huzzah toward it’s lessons.

 It was a perfect night to see what she could do.

 Midnight on a smooth stretch of a remote two-lane, the air was crisp, the stars shining hard and bright.
 Lights glowed warmly from the truck’s dash radio and gauges.
 Of the carefully restored interior, the bench seat even had original springs.